mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - REPAIRING

 ### Cloud Provider Snapshot Backup Policy
+Cloud Provider Snapshot Backup Policy (`snapshot_backup_policy`) will add if provider_backup_enabled is enabled, instead, it will keep empty.

 * `snapshot_backup_policy` - current snapshot schedule and retention settings for the cluster.

 * `snapshot_backup_policy.#.cluster_id` - Unique identifier of the Atlas cluster.